Essential Oils For Dogs

 - Marjoram: Marjoram is anti-fungal, anti-septic, and anti-bacterial.
 It may alleviate diabetes or depression symptoms, nerve pain, and assist with liver problems.

-- Peppermint: Use peppermint topically or orally.
-It's anti-inflammatory, anti-septic, and analgesic.
+- Peppermint: Use of peppermint as an anti-inflammatory, anti-septic, and analgesic.

 - Vetiver: The Whole Dog Journal suggests that Vetiver may reduce stress by calming dogs afraid of loud noises.